luisdelcid/magic-functions/readme.txt

 License: GPL v2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A personal of magic functions for WordPress plugins and themes.
+A collection of magic functions for WordPress plugins and themes.

 == Description ==

-A personal of magic functions for WordPress plugins and themes.
+A collection of magic functions for WordPress plugins and themes.

 = For plugin developers: =